Lidar on the iPhone 12 Pro is cool now, but it's going to be so much cooler

 Apple is going bullish on lidar, a technology that's brand-new to the iPhone 12 family, specifically to the iPhone 12 Pro and iPhone 12 Pro Max.
+Rumor has it lidar will make an appearance on all four models of Apple's iPhone 13 lineup, too.
 Peer closely at one of the new iPhone 12 Pro models, or the most recent iPad Pro, and you'll see a little black dot near the camera lenses, about the same size as the flash.
 That's the lidar sensor, and it's a new type of depth-sensing that could make a difference in a number of interesting ways.

 Read more: iPhone 12's lidar tech does more than improve photos.
 Check out this cool party trick